-Amaretti cookies and Amaretto liqueur are both well known in Italy, and have been gaining popularity worldwide.
-The word 'amaretto' comes from the Italian 'amaro' (bitter) in reference to the sharp flavor of bitter almonds.
-Despite the name, both products are predominantly sweet, and their bitterness only enhances the flavor depth.
+Amaretti cookies and Amaretto liqueur are both well known in Italy and have been gaining popularity worldwide.
+The word ‘amaretto’ comes from the Italian ‘amaro’ (bitter) in reference to the sharp flavor of bitter almonds or apricot kernels.
+Despite the name, both products are predominantly sweet, and their bitterness only enhances the depth of flavor.
 Amaretti cookies are a treat to eat on their own, or they are used as an ingredient in desserts and even in some savory dishes.
-The Amaretto liqueur is a classic accompaniment to coffee at the end of a meal, or used in cocktails, long drinks and to flavor hot chocolate.
-This article considers both the cookie and the liqueur, starting from their key ingredient: bitter almonds.
+The Amaretto liqueur is a classic accompaniment to coffee at the end of a meal or used in cocktails, long drinks, and to flavor hot chocolate.
+This article considers both the cookie and the liqueur, starting from their key ingredients: bitter almonds or their close relatives, apricot kernels.What is the correct pronunciation of “bruschetta”?
+Check out this and other often mispronounced Italian words.

 Bitter almonds differ from sweet almonds far more than in bitterness.
 Sweet almonds were born as a natural mutation of bitter almonds lacking amygdalin, a compound that is found in the kernels of many stone-fruits (apricots and peaches included).
 When such kernels are crushed, the amygdalin breaks down into glucose, the aromatic benzaldehyde (which is responsible for the sharp almond flavor), and the highly toxic hydrogen cyanide (HCN).
-Each bitter almond may contain an average of 6 mg of HCN, which, incidentally, is far more than the amount of HCN found in the smoke of one cigarette (0.01 to 0.4 mg).
+Each bitter almond may contain an average of 6 mg of HCN, which, incidentally, is far more than the amount of HCN found in the smoke of one cigarette (0.01 to 0.4 mg) and which can seriously harm an adult.

 ![]() |

 Almonds are native to western Asia and the Middle East and adapted well to the Mediterranean climate, where they still grow naturally.
 Sweet almonds, possibly identified by the early farmers, have been cultivated since the early Bronze Age (3000-2000 BCE).
-Nowadays, according to the FAO, California is the largest producer (1.4 million tonnes in 2010), with Italy coming in 6th (85.500 tonnes), after Spain, Iran, Morocco and Syria.
+Nowadays, according to the FAO, California is the largest producer (1.4 million tons in 2010), with Italy coming in 6th (85.500 tons), after Spain, Iran, Morocco, and Syria.

 ![]() |

-The best example of the use of cooked bitter almonds and/or apricot kernels is in the almond macaroons known as amaretti, of which they constitute 10-20% in weight.
-The earliest written recipes for amaretti (as early as 1725) describe them as crunchy on the outside and soft on the inside, and made with egg whites, sugar, sweet and bitter almonds.
-Nowadays, different kinds of amaretti exist - some that follow similar recipes, and some that also contain flour (wheat, rice, corn, or potato) for added body.
+The best example of the use of apricot kernels is in the almond macaroons known as amaretti, of which they constitute 10-20% in weight.
+The earliest written recipes for amaretti (as early as 1725) describe them as crunchy on the outside and soft on the inside, and made with egg whites, sugar, sweet and bitter almonds, and no flour.
+Nowadays, different kinds of amaretti exist – some that follow similar recipes, and some that also contain flour (wheat, rice, corn, or potato) for added body.
 Texture-wise, amaretti range from soft and mildly chewy to light and crunchy.

 ![]() |